-Nothing better then eating healthy and exercising for serious results at home, right?
-Celebrity yoga instructor Kristin McGee’s simple yoga and Pilates workout that can be done in the comfort of your home.
+Nothing better than eating healthy and exercising for serious results at home, right?
+Celebrity yoga instructor Kristin McGee’s simple yoga and Pilates workout can be done in the comfort of your home.
 Let’s get started!

 The home Pilates workout to get started

 As always, be cleared by your physician before starting any exercise program.
 Run through this awesome Pilates workout at least once which should take less than 20 minutes.
 Still, feeling energetic?
 Run through it again!

 This pose works your arms, abdominals and gets your heart pumping.

 - Start at the back of your mat with your feet in a Pilates V position, heels together toes turned out.

 - Round down through your spine until your hands hit the floor (bend your knees if you need to).

-- Once the hands are on the mat, walk in to a plank position, then bend your elbows straight back until your entire body is a couple inches from the floor (drop knees to mat if too challenging).
+- Once the hands are on the mat, walk into a plank position, then bend your elbows straight back until your entire body is a couple of inches from the floor (drop knees to the mat if too challenging).